elisa-aleman/ai_python_dev_reference/docs/setup_guides/Python-Setup.md

 Some package management tools like Poetry described above, can handle most of the file automatically and not all of it needs to be edited manually.

-However, some details remain to be automated with `poetry ` commands.
+However, some details remain to be automated with `poetry ` commands (as of the time of writing 2025-08), mainly because some of it is [not officially supported](https://github.com/python-poetry/poetry/issues/8460).
+Although this is mostly necessary with libraries that use C extensions for python and is rare, a lot of AI libraries actually need C extensions.

-This is trivial in a local environment where we can open a file and edit it directly, but for automatic poetry environment building in Dockerfiles, for example, I try to automate these edits in a way that doesn't imply me having to remember which lines to edit.
+Editing this is trivial in a local environment where we can open a file and edit it directly, but for automatic poetry environment building in Dockerfiles, for example, I try to automate these edits in a way that doesn't imply me having to remember which lines to edit.

 For those cases I like using [toml-cli](https://github.com/gnprice/toml-cli), which although not complete, has allowed me to build C dependency projects using poetry inside Docker images.